 - Credit transfer Students who have completed other masters-level awards, eg PGCE, within the last 10 years are eligible to credit transfer.
 The credit transfer application must be submitted at the same time as the online programme application as retrospective applications are not accepted.

-- Professionally-focused assessment There are no written examinations.
-All modules are assessed by written assignments which have a professional focus.
-Examples include: case studies, language analysis, and coursebook evaluations.
-Formative assessment practices to support students are key features of MSc TESOL modules.
+- Disciplinary-focused assessment There are no written examinations.
+All modules are assessed by written assignments which have a professional and/or theoretical focus.
+Examples include: case studies, language analysis, and materials evaluations.
+Formative assessment practices to support students are a key feature of MSc TESOL modules.

 An Introduction to Research Methods: Children, Young People and Education